I wrote this a week after Penny was born,

 the intensity would still keep increasing as we got farther along,

-and I wasn’t sure I wanted to put myself through the intensity of that ANYWAY.
+sure I wanted to put myself through the intensity of that ANYWAY.

-We really felt like going natural was the most healthy and safest way to go,
+We really felt like going natural was the

 but at this point it felt pretty clear that